Janusec/JANUCAT/README.md

 # JANUCAT building Compliance, Accountability and Transparency

-JANUCAT is a SaaS data privacy governance solutions aimed at building compliance, accountability and transparency.
+JANUCAT is a SaaS or on-premise data privacy governance solutions aimed at building compliance, accountability and transparency.
 The main functions of JANUCAT include records of processing activities, data protection impact assessments, asset security assessments, control measures, etc., to help enterprises demonstrate privacy compliance with accountability (GDPR etc.).

+JANUCAT aims to solve three problems:

+* What data we have?
+* Are they compliant?
+* How to demonstrate compliance?

 ## Table of Contents
 1. [Trial](#1-trial)